kellyshee/overview_sanmateo/README.md

 # overview_sanmateo
-Practice pulling statistics for San Mateo.
+Practice pulling statistics for San Mateo County and its cities.
+Currently only using Census Bureau.